 A comprehensive hearing test consists of a series of tests that allow us to get a complete picture of a patient’s ability to hear sounds, comprehend words, and understand speech in complex situations.
-In general, all tests are completed by new patients; however, only necessary tests are conducted.
-Returning patients are tested based on their current needs.
+The tests selected are tailored to the health and needs of each patient.

 Hearing Aid Consultations

 If a patient is a candidate for hearing aids or other assistive technologies, we will provide professional recommendations, outline all options, and discuss pricing plans during the consultation.
 We take the time to discuss the needs of each patient and offer multiple options to fit every lifestyle.
 The consultation is often part of the hearing evaluation appointment.

 Hearing loss is complicated!
 While hearing aids are often a major part of a hearing care plan, there are many important life situations that are require more or different help than hearing aids can offer.

 This includes alternative amplification and hearing enhancement systems such as our pocket talkers.
 We often suggest these for folks who are bedridden or need a short term hearing solution in simple listening environments.

 Assistive devices can help people with hearing loss hear alarm clocks, on the phone, or emergency alerts.
 Remote microphone systems can provide speech understanding in noise in the toughest environments.

 With modern technology the options are endless!
 We enjoy sitting down with you to construct a comprehensive plan to ensure all of your goals are met and any appropriate resources that address your needs are found.

 Hearing Aid Fitting